The Belle Of The Ball: Eastern Redbuds take Center Stage

 Dudley advises watering the redbud in its first year, while the taproot is establishing itself.
 After that, the tree requires little maintenance.

 Unlike comparable non-native ornamentals, such as the Bradford pear or crape myrtle, the redbud doesn’t require much in the way of pruning either.
+However, if there are rotten or unhealthy trees nearby, you may need to protect your redbud tree by hiring tree removal specialists to get rid of the unhealthy trees.

 A redbud that isn’t pruned will eventually grow to be about 25 feet tall, with a 25- to 35-foot spread of foliage.
 Understory trees like the redbud look great framing a house because their shorter stature accents the roofline without dwarfing it.
 Horticulturists recommend planting flowering understory trees like the redbud in clusters.
 When they bloom, it’s as if someone graffitied the landscape with a very